f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 It looks like nothing happened, however the container started and as we haven't instructed it to run anything it just finished.

 We have two options:
-* Use `CMD` in our `Dockerfile` and set a comand to be run.
+* Use `CMD` in our `Dockerfile` and set a command to be run.
 This is intended for detached run mode, where we have a process that runs in background
 * Open a shell or an interpreter in the container.
 This will allow us to run python interpreters.
 Let's see how to do it, run:
 ```bash
 $ docker container run -it --name dataproc fedora-data:1.0 python3